hson194/code-magazine/README.md

-# Static Blog Page
+# The Code Magazine

-A single static page created using HTML and CSS only as a practice/learning project.
+A single static blog post page created using HTML and CSS only as a practice/learning project.